 That being said, if you are used to driving a car, this type of expense is quite common, especially when driving used cars.

 #8 You don’t get as fit as riding a regular bike

 For some people, a disadvantage of riding an e-bike is that you can become reliant on the motor instead of building your fitness.
 As electric bikes are generally very heavy, once the battery is gone it becomes difficult to cycle.
 This may discourage you from riding without assistance.

 However, this doesn’t apply to those who just want their e-bike for transport like to replace a car.
 Additionally, you can still build fitness by using the lowest pedal assist levels as much as possible.

 When choosing a cheap e-bike you are going to sacrifice on performance.

 To reduce that – keep your speeds moderate and use the bike to its intended field of use.
-When descending steep hills – make sure to break in intervals – 3 second with a rear break – 3 seconds with a front brake.
+When descending steep hills – make sure to break in intervals – 3 seconds with the rear brake – 3 seconds with the front brake.
 This helps to cool down the pads and discs.